-TECHNE is a national arts education organization whose primary programs introduce young female-identified women and girls from all backgrounds to technology-focused art making, musical improvisation, and community collaboration.
-As part of our objective to embed social justice issues into our work, TECHNE delivers its programming through partnerships with local, grassroots arts organizations that share an aligned commitment to racial and gender equity.
+TECHNE is a national education organization whose goal is to close the gender gap in technology oriented endeavors, and create agency for a diversity of participants in technical fields.
+Our primary programs introduce young female-identified women and girls from all backgrounds to technology-focused art making, musical improvisation, and community building.
+As part of our effort to embed social justice principles in our work, TECHNE delivers its programming through partnerships with local, grassroots arts organizations that share an aligned commitment to racial and gender equity.

-Techne was started in 2010 by Suzanne Thorpe and Bonnie Jones, educators and musicians active in electronic music communities in the US and abroad.
+Techne was founded in 2010 by Suzanne Thorpe and Bonnie Jones, educators and musicians active in electronic music communities in the US and abroad.

 TECHNE’s mission is to democratize technical tools within a safe environment for exploration, risk taking and creative expression.